Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Valuing an American option numerically

-Based on this observation, we propose a second method where we only use one network for all regressions by including the time $t_i$ as an input variable.
+Based on the similarity in the shape of functions and their continuous progression in time, we propose a second method where we only use one network for all regressions by including the time/step as an input variable.

+We apply the same stopping strategy, and the regression and the updates of process $X$ and $Y$ at each time remain the same.
 However, this approach poses additional challenges as it requires target values at all times when we start training the model.
-In method I, the update of $Y_{t_i}$ before the regression provides a relatively accurate target values for the training of the corresponding network, but it is not available in method II.
-To overcome this challenge, we alternate the model training and stopping strategy updates.
-Initially we set the stopping time to be equal to the maturity, so target values at $t_i \in \{t_0, t_1, ..., t_{n-1}\}$ become $\beta_{(n-i)\Delta t}^{-1}f(t_n)$.
-We train the model for a given number of epochs, and then use the trained model to determine a new series of $Y_{t_i}$ in the same way as in method I. Once all target values are updated, we train the model again.
-This training-updating process repeated until some predefined criterion is met.
-A small number of epochs are carried out between each stopping time update, since the stopping strategies we applied may not be optimal.
+In method~I, the update of $Y_{t_i}$ before the regression provides a relatively accurate target values for the training of the corresponding network, but this is not available in method~II.
+To overcome this challenge, we propose a novel approach where we achieve the goal by alternating the model training and stopping strategy updates.

+Initially, we set the maturity as the stopping time, so target values at $t_i \in \{t_{0}, \ldots, t_{n-1}\}$ are $\beta_{(n-i)\Delta t}^{-1}f(t_{n})$.
+We train the model using these target values for a given number of epochs and then use the trained model to determine a new series of $Y_{t_{i}}$ using the update rule stated before.
+Once all target values are updated, we do the training again.
+We repeat this training-updating process till some predefined criterion is met.
+We choose small numbers as the number of epochs among updates, especially for the earlier training, since the stopping strategies we applied are unlikely to be optimal at the start.